zenglenn42/inversion-of-control/README.md

 Open question

-- Can we decouple the layout reducer from being tied to a given component library such as Emotion or Material-UI, if it's not a hasty abstraction?
+- Can we decouple the layout reducer from being tied to a given component library such as Emotion or Material-UI?